psnider/obsolete-setup-mean-ts/README.md

 # Install Java
 - Download the Java JDK download link.
 [Oracle's JDK download site](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+Select the highest numbered version for the JDK, which will be named something like: *Java SE Development Kit 8u92*.
 Click *Accept License Agreement*, then click on the link for OSX, which will download a DMG file containing the JDK.
 - Add JAVA environment variables to your ~/.profile:
 Verify the path given here points the bin directory that contains java.
-You will probably have to addjust the version to match the one you downloaded.
+You will probably have to adjust the version to match the one you downloaded.
 Run these lines from a terminal.
 ```
 echo export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_91.jdk/Contents/Home >>~/.profile
 echo export PATH=$PATH:$JAVA_HOME/bin >>~/.profile
+source ~/.profile
+java -version
 ```

 # Install Code Metrics
 ## Install CLOC - Count Lines of Code